axxapy/Adwaita-dark-gtk2/README.md

 * change "Window" and "GTK+" themes to Adwaita-dark

 #### 2. Gnome 3.20
-Unfurtunately, for gnome 3.20 you have to modify Adwaita theme itself to make it work.
+Unfurtunately, for gnome 3.18+ you have to modify Adwaita theme itself to make it work.

+$ cd /usr/share/themes/Adwaita
+# cp gtk-2.0 gtk-2.0-bkp
+# cp -R ../Adwaita-dark/gtk-2.0 ./

 Teh best way is to create a user theme folder under `~/.themes`:
 ```
 $ mkdir -p ~/.themes/Adwaita